Subsidized vs. unsubsidized loans

 Undergraduate Interest Rates

 The interest rates for both subsidized and unsubsidized loans for undergraduate students are the same.
-Currently, the rate is at 2.75 percent for loans first disbursed from July 1st, 2020, to June 31st, 2021.
-The one exception is for direct unsubsidized loans for graduate students, which have an interest rate of 4.30 percent.
+Currently, the rate is at 5.5 percent for loans disbursed on or after July 1, 2023, and before July 1, 2024.
+The one exception is for direct unsubsidized loans for graduate students, which have an interest rate of 7.05 percent.

-For both loan types, the time in which you’re eligible for your loans is equal to 150 percent of the time of your program.
-For undergraduates pursuing a four-year bachelor’s degree, this means they will be eligible for their loans for six years.
-Those pursuing a two-year associate’s degree will be eligible for three years.
-This ensures that students can still receive loans even if they’re unable or choose not to graduate within the program’s time frame.
+For both loan types, the time you’re eligible for your loans is equal to 150 percent of the time of your program.
+For undergraduates pursuing a four-year bachelor’s degree, this means they’ll be eligible for their loans for six years.
+Those in a two-year associate degree program will be eligible for three years.
+This ensures students can still receive loans even if they’re unable or choose not to graduate within the program’s timeframe.

 How to Apply for Subsidized and Unsubsidized Loans

-No matter what type of student loan you go for, it’s important to understand how they affect your credit so that you can set yourself up for financial success after graduation.
+No matter what type of student loan you go for, it’s essential to understand how it affects your credit so you can set yourself up for financial success after graduation.
 With responsible, on-time payments, you’ll be well on your way to healthy credit for life.
+And it’s never too early to take control of your credit.
+Establishing strong credit while you’re a student can give you a solid financial start when you graduate.
+Not sure where to begin with a credit evaluation?
+Lexington Law offers a free credit assessment that gives you your credit score, credit report summary and a credit repair recommendation.